jordwil/organization-genomics/_episodes/02-organization.md

 From the nano screen, you should be able to use your cursor to navigate, type, and delete any redundant lines.

-Add a dateline and comment to the line where you have created the directory, for example:
+Add a date line and comment to the line where you have created the directory, for example:

 ```bash
 # 2015_07_30